romainberger/breakdown-generator/README.md

 Some ideas that would be cool to implement:

+* Record the sequence to be able to play the riff again
+* mix console for volume of each instruments
 * record the audio to export
 * MIDI file of the riff